High Tunnel Initiative

 Additional practices that might be considered as part of your conservation plan include nutrient management and integrated pest management, cover crop, and conservation crop rotation.

 Who can apply?

-To qualify for the High Tunnel Pilot Project, you must:
+To qualify for a high tunnel, you must:

 - Be an agricultural producer.